ember-learn/deprecation-app/content/ember/v6/deprecate-target-action-support.md

 since: 6.8.0
 ---

 The `actions` hash on components, controllers, and routes, along with the `send` method, is deprecated.
-These APIs were primarily used with the now-deprecated `{{action}}` modifier and helper.
+These APIs were primarily used with the previously-deprecated `{{action}}` modifier and helper.

 The modern approach is to use standard class methods decorated with the `@action` decorator, and to pass functions directly.